daducci/COMMIT/docs/tutorials/CudaAcceleration/README.md

 mit.build_operator()
 ```

-Once these commands area executed, COMMIT will build the linear operator ***A** but now on the GPU.
+Once these commands are executed, COMMIT will build the linear operator **A** but now on the GPU.
 The output should be something similar to this:

 ```
 -> Building linear operator A: